A statutory declaration is a written statement declared to be true in the presence of an authorised witness.

 If you intentionally make a false statement in a statutory declaration, you could be charged with an offence and, if convicted, you could be fined or jailed, or both.

-Under section 11 of the Statutory Declarations Act 1959, the penalty for making a false statement in a statutory declaration is 4 years imprisonment.
+Under section 11 of the Statutory Declarations Act 1959, the penalty for making a false statement in a statutory declaration is up to 4 years imprisonment.

 The Statutory Declarations Act 1959 and the Statutory Declarations Regulations 1993 set out the requirements for Commonwealth statutory declarations.